pawpperoni/manual-systemd-unit-execution/Documentation/targets.md

 The *runlevels* specified on **SysVinit** were mapped to a specific **systemd** target.
 Also you can create a new personal target to reach a set of services.
-Targets are defined in /usr/lib/systemd/system
+Targets are defined in /usr/lib/systemd/system and system or modifications done by system administrator are in /etc/systemd/system.
+Files in /etc overrrides the target units in /usr

 Comparission between SysVinit runlevels and Systemd: